watsaig/ufcs-pc/readme.md

 ## Installation and use

-An installer provided here (in the [release page](/releases)) for Windows; see the build instructions below for other platforms.
+An installer provided here (in the [releases page](https://github.com/watsaig/ufcs-pc/releases)) for Windows; see the build instructions below for other platforms.
 The ESP32 code is available [here](https://github.com/watsaig/ufcs-esp32).
 For more details, please refer to the HardwareX article linked bove, which includes complete instructions on setting up both the microcontroller and PC code.

 *A note on versions:* make sure to match versions on both sides.
 If you get the latest version of the PC software from this repository, also get the latest version of the [ESP32 code](https://github.com/watsaig/ufcs-esp32).
 The communication protocol was rewritten between v1 (published in the article) and v2, so v2 of the PC app will not work with v1 of the ESP32 code.